Last Updated on April 26, 2026

 YHA hostels in London are a great budget-friendly option for families with teens, especially if you’re looking for a clean, safe, and social environment in central locations.
 Many of them offer private family rooms with en-suite bathrooms, so you still get privacy — but at a much lower cost than hotels.

-You can get an ensuite, private rooms with bunks which sleeps up to 6 people.
+You can get ensuite, private rooms with bunks which sleeps up to 6 people.

 London Apartments for Families with Teens